415-facewall/facewall-415/SqlScripts.md

       //start   here. tonight
       INSERT INTO company(name, description, website, date_founded)VALUES('Converge', 'Converge is a bold, indispensable partner for colleges and universities.
 Our thought-provoking digital strategies connect the next generation of learners with right-fit programs', 'https://convergeconsulting.org/', '2016');

       INSERT INTO company(name, description, website, date_founded)VALUES('Quick Action Accounting', 'Quick Action Accounting is your local authority for QuickBooks products, small business financial management, and consulting services.
-Quick Action’s certifications, ongoing learning, and great business relationships help them lead the way in the financial services industry throughout the Corridor.', 'https://quick-action.com/', '2012');
+Quick Actions certifications, ongoing learning, and great business relationships help them lead the way in the financial services industry throughout the Corridor.', 'https://quick-action.com/', '2012');

       INSERT INTO company(name, description, website, date_founded)VALUES('Iowa BIG', 'Iowa BIG is a public school with no admissions requirements.
 Each partnering district has slots proportional to their financial commitment to the program.
-We currently serve an accurate cross section of our partner districts’ demographics.', 'http://www.iowabig.org/', 'May 28, 2014');
+We currently serve an accurate cross section of our partner districts'' demographics.', 'http://www.iowabig.org/', 'May 28, 2014');

       INSERT INTO company(name, description, website, date_founded)VALUES('50 Pound Boson', '50-Pound Boson is a small marketing and growth hacking team focused on driving business results – not marketing results – by doing the dirty work underneath the surface of the big ecommerce and communications platforms like Amazon, Shopify, and Facebook and more', 'http://50poundboson.com/', '2017');

       INSERT INTO company(name, description, website, date_founded)VALUES('512 Creative', 'In 2012, after many years of creating award-winning marketing materials and websites for other firms, graphic designers John Foster and Josh Mateer struck out on their own.
 Together they started Five Twelve Creative, which is a graphic design firm based in Cedar Rapids, Iowa', 'https://512creative.com/', '2012');

       INSERT INTO company(name, description, website, date_founded)VALUES('Fassler Marketing', 'From startup companies to long established businesses and everything in between, Fassler Marketing can create a solution that works for your business.
-Whether it’s a simple one page website or a complex site that needs to gel with your marketing efforts, we can handle it.
+Whether it''s a simple one page website or a complex site that needs to gel with your marketing efforts, we can handle it.
 Need a design for an app or want to sell your products online?
 We can do that too!', 'http://fasslermarketing.com/', '2018');